The Road to Success Will Not Always Be Smooth.

 Sinetar is quoted as saying, “We are not born to struggle through life.
 We are meant to work in ways that suit us, drawing on our natural talents and abilities as a way to express ourselves and contribute to others.
 This work, when we find it and do it – even if it is just a hobby at first – is a key to our true happiness and self-expression.”

 Understand the Difference Between the Need to Change and the Desire to Change.
-Some Changes Are Mandatory, Others Are Brought About by Choice.
+Some Changes Are Mandatory, Others Are Brought About by Choice

 Most people don’t like change, especially changes that are thrust upon us without having a say in the matter.
 However, we usually all adapt and get used to the new way of doing things.
+If you learn how to anticipate problems, you an adapt much faster than others.

-Casinos in Las Vegas Are Adapting.
+Casinos in Las Vegas Are Adapting

 In Las Vegas, casinos are having to remodel gaming areas to distance patrons.
 According to the Nevada Gaming Control Board, once casinos open, they will have to limit a property’s occupancy to 50 percent of its limit.
 Monitoring of occupancy may include headcounts by security, the use of existing surveillance systems, as well as the utilization of a property’s slot accounting system to monitor the number of persons on the casino floor.
 At gaming tables, casinos will limit the number of gamblers and space them accordingly.
 Some slot areas will implement plexiglass partitions between the machines.